Wes0617/SecuroSurf/session_configuration_json_schema.md

 					"additionalProperties": false
 				},
 				"allow_LAN_IPs": {
 					"description": "Whether to allow direct connections with other computers in the LAN.
 There is probably no reason to ever disable this, except for solo sessions.
-This setting includes the following private network ranges: 192.168.0.0/16, 10.0.0.0/8 and 172.16.0.0/12.", "type": "boolean",
+This setting includes the following range: 192.168.0.0/16.", "type": "boolean",
 					"default": true
 				}